ItsKris1/E-commerce-store/README.md

 ## Project description
 An e-commerce store.

-Buying a product involves:
-- Adding a product to your shopping cart
-- Having a shopping cart where you can view and manage your items.
-- Filling out a billing and shipping form
-- Payment(right now just a button)

 As a normal user, you can:
 - Create an account
 - Change your account settings later on if you wish to